ebrahimabdallah/Laravel-Up-Running/Chapter 3.md

 php artisan make:controller NameContoller
 ```
 * **Artisan** can be used to run migrations, create users and other
-database records manually, and perform many other manual, onetime tasks
+database records manually, and perform many other manual, one time tasks

 * request() helper to represent the HTTP request
 * only() method allows you to retrieve only the specified keys from the request's